 - Paul Smith in Covent garden (shopping)

-- British Museum (It's free, has spectacular history, and has a wonderful internal courtyard designed by Norman Foster with a cafe in) almost 7 years ago
+- British Museum (It's free, has spectacular history, and has a wonderful internal courtyard designed by Norman Foster with a cafe in) about 7 years ago

 You have to leave the airport...it would be a shame not to.